Curve integral formula for the M\"obius strip: Tropicalization of Möbius strip string amplitude

 We express \eqref{Möbius string amplitude usable} in terms of $X_{ik}^{\ot}$ as follows:

 Let us restrict ourselves to a particular region in the moduli space with $\nu_1>1~,$ so that we have the following configuration of the insertions on the boundary:

-The newly introduced variables $\eta_{I}\in [0,t]~,$ and add up to $t~.$ The index ${}_I$ runs over ${(11),(12),(13),(14)}$, the chords in the particular triangulation $(T)$ chosen.
-The string integral written in terms of these variables is as follows:
+The newly introduced variables $\eta_{I}\in [0,t]$ add up to $t~.$ The index ${}_I$ runs over ${(11),(12),(13),(14)}$, the chords in the particular triangulation $(T)$ chosen. { We can change the integration variables to $\eta_I$, following \eqref{change of variables from t zeta to eta}, and the string integral written in terms of these variables is as follows: }

 We wish to take the tropical limit of this integral.
 It is exactly the same as the annulus case \eqref{annulus case just before taking the tropical limit}.
 We proceed in the same manner: $\eta_I \to \eta_I/\alpha'$, and the factors with $X_{13}$ and $X_{24}$ go to 1 \eqref{thetas not contributing}.
 So, in the tropical limit of the region of the moduli space given by \eqref{configuration 11 12 13 14}, we have: